Machine Learning (ML) Models

 Add New Model Server: Creates a new ML model server in Data Catalog to track and manage ML Models and their metadata.

-Add New Experiment: Creates a new ML experiment within an ML model to log multiple training runs and compare different model configurations.
+Add New Experiment (Pre-Production only): Creates a new ML experiment within an ML model to log multiple training runs and compare different model configurations.

-Add New Run: Logs a new ML run under an experiment, capturing metadata such as hyperparameters, metrics, artifacts, and execution details for tracking and evaluation.
+Add New Run (Pre-Production only): Logs a new ML run under an experiment, capturing metadata such as hyperparameters, metrics, artifacts, and execution details for tracking and evaluation.

 ML Models content pane

 You can view detailed information about the selected ML Models component, including metadata specific to the chosen component.
-For instance, when a version is selected, the content pane shows its associated metadata, where you can clearly understand the data attributes and context.
+The details shown depend on whether the component originates from a pre-production model server (such as MLflow) or a production model server (such as NVIDIA Triton).
+For example, when a version is selected, the content pane shows its associated metadata, where you can clearly understand the data attributes and context.

 The following table identifies the key details available in the content pane for an ML model: